DanGraham23/Sunnyside/README.md

 - Vibrant designs and colors
 - Interactive elements such as hover effects and scrolling
 - Use of CSS variables for consistent color scheme

+### Note that the site is optimized for width 1440px and mobile width 375px only from the challenge instructions